AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/how-to-setup.md

 ### Test rules by generating traffic

 To test rules, there are various third-party tools available and your organization may have a preferred tool.
-For demo purpose, let's use the following tools:
+For the demo purpose, let's use the following tools:

 - [Curl](https://curl.se/) for basic testing like invoking a URL and checking the response code.

 - [Vegeta](https://github.com/tsenart/vegeta) to perform denial of service (DOS).
-Follow installation instructions from the [Vegeta GitHub](https://github.com/tsenart/vegeta#install).
+Follow the installation instructions from the [Vegeta GitHub](https://github.com/tsenart/vegeta#install).

 - [Nikto](https://github.com/sullo/nikto/wiki) to find potential problems and security vulnerabilities like XSS, SQL injection, and more.
 Follow installation instructions from the [Nikto GitHub](https://github.com/sullo/nikto).